sofi12321/SNN_image_classification/README.md

 | Linear | input = 1024, output = 10, activation = log softmax  |

 ## Visualization of output neuron
+Leaky Integrate-and-Fire (LIF) neuron receives the sum of the weighted input signals.
+LIF integrates the inputs over time.
+If the integrated value exceeds a predefined threshold, the LIF neuron produces a spike.

+As a result, the information is not stored in spikes, but rather in its frequency.

+We plotted the behavior of an LIF neuron receiving input spikes over 100 time steps.

 ![Datasets](./vizualization.jpg)

 ## Results

+For SOCOFing dataset SNN model outperformed the CNN model and obtained the 98% accuracy, in comparison with 83% for CNN.
+For both EMNIST, and Fashion-MNIST datasets SNN and CNN showed approximately the same results: 98% accuracy for EMNIST and 86% accuracy for Fashion-MNIST.
+However, training of one epoch for SNN was, on average, 1.5 times slower than for CNN.

 | Dataset       | Model | Accuracy | Precision | Recall | F1-score |
 |-------------  |-------|----------|-----------|--------|----------|